ingewortel/2022-listeria-goblets/figures/README.md

 - R (we tested using R version 4.2.1)

-- python v3, including the modules "Naked", "numpy", "pandas", "sys", "os", "multiprocessing" (you only need this if you plan to re-run simulations in bulk, see below)
+- python >v3.6, including the modules "Naked", "numpy", "pandas" (you only need this if you plan to re-run simulations in bulk, see below)

 - Basic command line tools such as "make", "awk", "bc" etc. On MacOS, look for xcode CLT.